College of Business and Technology

 Degree Programs

 The College of Business and Technology offers six degree programs: three in Business and three in Computer Science -- with natural crossover between areas of study where appropriate.
-Degree programs listed below with a "* " are Accredited by AACSB.
-Degree programs listed below with " 2 " are STEM designated.
-The degree programs are as follows:

-- Bachelor of Science in Business* (B.S.)
+- Bachelor of Science in Business* (B.S.), with major in

-- Bachelor of Science in Computer Science (B.S.)
+- Bachelor of Science in Computer Science (B.S.) with Concentration in

 - Bachelor of Science in Information Technology (B.S.)